BA (Hons) Creative Expressive Therapies

 Why choose this course?

-- Specialise in art, dance, drama or music allowing you to personalise this course to suit your interests and career goals
+- Choose to specialise in art, dance, drama or music so that you build a degree tailored to your personal interests and ambitions

 Start date: September

-Campus: Markeaton Street, Britannia Mill, Derby Dance Centre and Kedleston Road, Derby
+Campus: Markeaton Street, Britannia Mill, Kedleston Road site, Derby Campus and Déda

 College: College of Health and Social Care